 IF YOU NOTICE ANY OF THESE SIGNS, YOU SHOULD:

 3. REPORT IT TO MIDLAND HEART ON 0345 60 20 540

-You'll receive a First Appointment Card from one of our Gas Safe registered contractors PH Jones or EON, which will inform you of the date, day and time when your annual gas service is due to be carried out.
-If this time is not convenient please phone the telephone number on the card to rearrange your service.
+You'll receive a First Appointment Card from our Gas Safe registered contractor PH Jones, which will inform you of the date, day and time when your annual gas service is due to be carried out.
+If this time isn't convenient, please phone the telephone number on the card to rearrange your service.

 You must make sure that you let them into your home to carry out the service and safety check.
-At the end of the visit you'll be given paperwork to show that they have checked your gas appliances and that it is safe.
+At the end of the visit, you'll be given paperwork to show that they've checked your gas appliances and that it's safe.
 You must not do anything to these appliances yourself.

 Don't forget, if you get your gas service completed on the first appointment you will be entered into a monthly prize draw to win £50!